 Children will not be released to waiting cars or anyone that cannot identify him/herself to the satisfaction of the school administration/staff.
-For your child's safety, students that are not riding the bus must wait on the front patio until the busses have left.

 NOTICES AND COMMUNICATION WITH PARENTS

 Occasionally we send notices home, but we know that these notices don't always reach you.
 Please help us by impressing upon your child the importance of you receiving every message we send out.